-Apply a light coating of lithium base grease to final gear case splines and rear wheel hub splines.
-2 Make sure the splines on the wheel hub fit into the final gear case.
+- Apply a light coating of lithium base grease to final gear case splines and rear wheel hub splines - 2.
+Make sure the splines on the wheel hub fit into the final gear case.

-Make sure the axle nut and tension bar bolt are properly torqued, and a new cotter pin is installed
+3 Make sure the axle nut is properly torqued, and a new cotter pin is installed.

-Always use a new cotter pin.
+Always use a new cotter pin on the axle nut.